 Recall is always a value greater than or equal to 0, and lesser than or equal to 1.
-For example, a tool that reports 10 real flaws in a piece of code that contains 20 flaws has a Recall 10 out of 20, or 0.5.
+For example, a tool that reports 10 real flaws in code that contains 20 flaws has a Recall of 10 out of 20, or 0.5.

 A high Recall means that the tool correctly identifies a high number of the target weaknesses within the test cases.
 For example, a tool that achieves a Recall of 1 reports every flaw in the test cases.
-That is, it has no false negatives.
+That is, it has no False Negatives.
+(While a Recall of 1 indicates all of the flaws in the test cases were detected, notice that this metric does not account for the number of False Positives that may have been produced by the tool.)
 In contrast, a tool that has a Recall of 0 reports none of the real flaws.
-That is, it has a high false negative rate.
+That is, it has a high False Negative rate.